epot/play-silhouette-angular-typescript.g8/src/main/g8/README.md

-Play Silhouette Angular4 Seed Project
+Play Silhouette Angular Typescript Seed Project
 =====================================

-This is an ongoing work and needs to be refined.
-The OAuth2 authentication is using un unsafe workaround (follow updates [here](http://discourse.silhouette.rocks/t/silhouette-and-angular/159/10)).
-Plenty of cleanup needs to be done as well.

 The Play Silhouette Angular Seed project shows how [Silhouette](https://github.com/mohiva/play-silhouette) can be used to create a SPA with [Angular](https://angular.io/)/[ng2-ui-auth](https://github.com/ronzeidman/ng2-ui-auth).
 It's a starting point which can be extended to fit